evhub/coconut/FAQ.md

 ### How do I split an expression across multiple lines in Coconut?

-Coconut uses the exact same line continuation syntax as Python.
+Since Coconut syntax is a superset of Python 3 syntax, Coconut supports the same line continuation syntax as Python.
 That means both backslash line continuation and implied line continuation inside of parentheses, brackets, or braces will all work.
-Passing `--strict` will enforce the [PEP 8](https://www.python.org/dev/peps/pep-0008/) convention, which avoid backslash continuation in favor of implied parenthetical continuation.
-From PEP 8:

-> The preferred way of wrapping long lines is by using Python's implied line continuation inside parentheses, brackets and braces.
-Long lines can be broken over multiple lines by wrapping expressions in parentheses.
-These should be used in preference to using a backslash for line continuation.
+Parenthetical continuation is the recommended method, and Coconut even supports an [enhanced version of it](DOCS.html#enhanced-parenthetical-continuation).

 ### If I'm already perfectly happy with Python, why should I learn Coconut?